brayschurman/neat-things/README.md

 # Dev Notes

 Here lies things I'd like to have reference to.
+Most examples are in JavaScript.